Abigail Johnston

-Abigail Louise Johnston (born November 16, 1989, in Upper Arlington, Ohio) is a former Olympic diver.
+Abigail Louise Johnston (born November 16, 1989) is a former Olympic diver.
 At the 2012 Summer Olympics, she won a silver medal in the Women's synchronized 3 metre springboard with partner Kelci Bryant.
 She also competed at the 2016 Olympics in the individual 3 m springboard.

 Personal

 Johnston is the daughter of David and Elaine Johnston.
 She has two sisters, Adrienne and Leah.
 She earned her bachelor's degree at Duke University and during the 2016 Summer Olympics in Rio was a medical student at Duke, expecting to graduate as a medical doctor from Duke University School of Medicine in 2018.